Everything You Need to Know About Selling at Auction

 Research is performed, data is gathered to estimate what the work of art would sell for in the appropriate market at a given date.
 The specialist will consider, availability of like objects, rarity, cost of cleaning or repair if needed, and the history of sales of close comparables.

-Before auction day, potential bidders can physically view the pieces and place their bids.
-All items are also available in an online catalogue as well, and bids can be placed throughout the two to three weeks preview period.
+Before auction day, potential bidders can physically view the pieces in our auction showrooms and place their maximum bids.
+All items are also available online in our upcoming auction catalogue, and bids can be placed at any time throughout the preview period, and then of course, when the auction goes live, they can bid live online, or by telephone, in real time on each lot in the auction.
+View our current auction catalogue.

 Those interested in purchasing your piece can participate in the auction by bidding against one another.
 The highest bidder wins.

 The hammer has fallen - now what happens?
-After the auction, we let you know the Results of Sale, i.e. the hammer prices your items sold for.
-Or if your item passed due to not meeting the reserve.
-If an item does not sell, we won’t charge you anything, and the owner can pick it up or can agree to consign it into another auction.
+After the auction, we let you know the Results of Sale, i.e. the hammer prices your items sold for, or if your item passed due to not meeting the reserve.
+If an item does not sell, we won’t charge you anything, and you can pick it up or you can agree to consign it into another auction.

-If the sale has gone through, expect to receive the payment on the timeline stipulated in the contract - this can typically be thirty days.
+If the sale has gone through, expect to receive your payment proceeds on the timeline stipulated in the contract - this can typically be thirty days.

 All auction houses are different; however, the standard commissions (and what we charge here at Gray’s) are worked out on a sliding scale.
 The more something sells for, the less we take.
-This is only paid out if the item is sold.
-This is how auction houses cover the costs incurred to value, photograph, catalogue, market, and sell your item.
+This is only deducted when your piece sells.
+This is how auction houses cover the costs to value, photograph, catalogue, store, promote, and sell your item.

 Get in touch with us if you have any questions or would like to receive a valuation on items like fine art, furniture, jewelry, decorative items, and more.